phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 310142
+#Total Number of Tweets: 1118666
-#Number of Clinton Tweets: 307260
+#Number of Trump Tweets: 310680
-#Number of Cruz Tweets: 223325
+#Number of Clinton Tweets: 307629
-#Number of Sanders Tweets: 208053
+#Number of Cruz Tweets: 223639
-#Number of Rubio Tweets: 52366
+#Number of Sanders Tweets: 208279
-#Number of Carson Tweets: 15917
+#Number of Rubio Tweets: 52490
-#Total Number of Tweets:
+#Number of Carson Tweets: 15951
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---